-Finding the balance is critical if you speak to someone else like a receptionist or a colleague and they tell you to call at another time then make sure you stick to that, listen to what they say and respect them.
+Finding the balance is critical if you speak to someone else like a receptionist or a colleague and they tell you to call at another time then make sure you stick to that, listen to what they say, and respect them.

-Make yourself stand out…in a good way.
-Find out something about the person you’re reaching out to, make your contact with them personal and different than anyone else.
+Make yourself stand out...in a good way.
+Find out something about the person you’re reaching out to, make your contact with the personal and different than anyone else.
 If you’re going to be sending more than one email to this person, then don’t send the same one each time either.

 Make sure that the subject of your email is relevant to the email, something that will stand out but something that is also easy to find when the recipient is searching through their inbox.
-Don’t be vague, don’t be irrelevant and don’t be boring.
+Don’t be vague, don’t be irrelevant, and don’t be boring.

-Don’t Send The Email To Anyone Else
+Don’t Send the Email to Anyone Else

-While it can be very tempting to send your email to other people to give the person you are after a nudge or in the hope that this other person can help you, it’s really not a good idea to send your email to anyone who it doesn’t concern, this can seem very pushy and also disrespectful.
+While it can be very tempting to send your email to other people to give the person you are after a nudge or in the hope that this other person can help you, it’s not a good idea to send your email to anyone who it doesn’t concern, this can seem very pushy and also disrespectful.
 Don’t CC others in too unless it’s essential.

-Take Tips From Other People
+Take Tips from Other People

 Have a look at your emails and think about which ones grabbed your attention, who you felt you wanted to respond to, who sent you a follow-up email which made you take notice.

 All industries and professions deal with these same issues when it comes to emails and calls and generally following people up, so don’t be disheartened or take it personally, it’s just part of life.
-There are some great tips online which you can adapt for whatever situation it is that you’re in.
+There are some great tips online which you can adapt to whatever situation it is that you’re in.